-I’ve decided to abandon the structured review for a more free-flowing style, which I feel suits me better.
+I’m moving on from the structured review to a more free-flowing style, which I feel suits me better.
 I’ve found that in describing a writer’s style, it changes very little from book to book and can become repetitive, so I’m going to focus more on my thoughts and feelings about what I’ve read rather than a pre-defined layout.

 Wrath of the Bloodeye is fifth book in the Last Apprentice series (see my earlier review for the fourth book, Attack of the Fiend).
 This one comes in at 511 pages, so it’s a slightly smaller than the previous book, and with large fonts and a smaller-sized hardback, it makes for a quick 2-3 day read.

 The last book saw the release of the Fiend (the Devil), who has it in for Tom.
 As a result, the Spook decides Tom needs more intense training and sends him to one of the Spook’s former apprentices, Bill Arkwright.
 Bill is farther north in lake country, which allows for all kinds of trouble with water witches, the worst being Morwena, also known as the Bloodeye.

 This is probably the darkest book of the series.
 Tom suffers some abuse at the hands of Bill, who is not only a stern taskmaster but also an alcoholic prone to fits of rage.
 I found this uncomfortable, as it hits a little close to home for me.
 What it also does is make the supporting characters seem far more real than they have in past entries.
 Bill is a flawed, wounded individual, and wonderfully written.

 We also get a lot more time with Grimalkin, who I have mentioned is the most intriguing character to me.
 We learn much about her motivations and backstory, and some things begin to make sense regarding her character.